Oral Sedation Vs IV Sedation

 Oral Sedation For Dentistry

 Oral sedation, also known as “conscious sedation” is enough for most people.
 With oral sedation, you take a pill prior to your dental appointment.
 During the treatment, you’re not completely knocked out – you’re aware of your surroundings and can answer questions.
 But time passes quickly.
 Sights, sounds, and smells are usually blocked out.
-And when the appointment is over, you’ll have little or no recollection of it.
+And when the appointment is over, you will have little or no recollection of it.

 Because oral sedation is a milder form than IV sedation, it carries less risks and usually has few or no side effects.